What makes the Cambridge Veterinary Medicine course so special?

 How will I be taught at Newnham?

-College-based teaching at Newnham is provided by both research scientists and by qualified veterinary surgeons.
+College-based teaching at Newnham is provided by both research scientists and by qualified veterinary surgeons and clinical students.
 This ensures sound coverage of the essential basic sciences with added clinical interest and relevance.
 As well as the Veterinary Medicine Fellows, we are fortunate to have a number of Special Supervisors.
 These are vets or academics who have a close connection with Newnham College.
-They include Professor Josh Slater (who is Professor of Equine Medicine at the Royal Veterinary College), who teaches veterinary anatomy, Dr Stuart Eves, College Lecturer in Veterinary Medicine at Selwyn College who teaches veterinary physiology, and Dr Dervila Glynn (who did a PhD in Pharmacology and who is currently the Cambridge Neuroscience Co-ordinator,) who teaches pharmacology.

 Can you tell me more about the Veterinary Medicine Fellows?

-What jobs do Newnham Veterinary Medicine students go on to do?
+What jobs do Newnham Vet students go on to do?

-Newnham vet students go on to a wide range of jobs when they qualify.
+Newnham Vet students go on to a wide range of jobs when they qualify.
 After postgraduate training, most will go on into veterinary practice.
 With the scientific grounding of the Cambridge course, some may choose to study for a PhD and pursue a clinical academic career.
+Many recent graduates have pursued a career in academic veterinary medicine by becoming Junior Clinical Training Scholars (interns) and Senior Clinical Training Scholars (residents) at UK veterinary schools with the aim of achieving their European or American Diplomas in specialty subjects.

-We require A-level Chemistry and at least one (preferably two) of Biology, Mathematics and Physics.
+We require A-level Chemistry and at least one of Biology, Mathematics and Physics.

 Can I take a gap year?